Car Insurance FAQs

 Can I transfer car insurance to another car?

 Yes, your insurer may transfer your car insurance to a different vehicle if that type of policy suits your new car.
-When transferring car insurance, you’re required to provide your updated details and any changes in your circumstances (i.e. new address or extra drivers).
+When transferring car insurance, you’re required to provide your updated details and any changes in your circumstances (e.g. new address or extra drivers).
 Be aware, however, that your amended policy may affect your premium.

 Contact your insurer to find out if transferring car insurance to another vehicle suits your needs.